 Two widely served flatbreads served along with a Mexican dish are wraps and burritos, and at first, they can appear to be similar to most people.
 However, there are some significant distinctions between the Mexican food of wraps and burritos, and each can be more suitable for a Mexican dish consisting of these forms of bread.

 Whoever thought of wrapping some cheese or meat in a tortilla was brilliant.
 It’s fucking great because you don’t get the meat, cheese, or sauce on your hands and can eat it walking around.
-The only problem for many is, what to call the tortilla-wrapped thing?
+The only problem for many is what to call the tortilla-wrapped thing.

 What Is A Wrap?

 Wraps can be served with standard ingredients and meals, and while they can be served warm, they are typically served cold.
 This versatility makes them very adaptable.
-The most common time to eat a wrap is for lunch because it is portable, easy to eat, makes a light meal, and can be just the thing for health nuts after yoga class.
+The most common time to eat a wrap is for lunch because it is portable, easy to eat, makes a light meal, and can be just for health nuts after yoga class.
 A flour tortilla wrap can be served plain with a Mexican meal, allowing you to pick up food from the plate to eat it.

 Wrap Ingredients